When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 4. Bottles Smell Like Bleach

-• Cold-water soak: Soak your bottles and parts in cold water for a few hours.
+• Cold water soak: Submerge the bottles in plain cold water for a few hours.

 6. Bottles Smell Like Formula